nirvanalab/NeatFlickster/README.md

 * [x] Automatically loads more movies when the user scrolls down till the end of the list!
 * [x] If a movie contains multiple trailers, watch them one after the other in full screen (load multiple trailers)
 * [x] Fetches the movie reviews and show the the reviews of the Movie in the detail activity
+* [x] Optimized layouts for the movie details for Portrait and Landscape
+* [x] Custom Launch Icon and Splash Screen

 ## Video Walkthrough